 Next on the itinerary: Hubiku, a picturesque tropical oasis 5 kilometers before Ek’ Balam.
 Within this delightful treasure is Mayan village exhibiting gardens bursting with vibrant, native blooms.
-Also, on the colourful and serene property, are a mostly enclosed cenote, a tequila museum, hammocks, a beverage station, a gift shop and a buffet hall.
+Also, on the colorful and serene property, are a mostly enclosed cenote, a tequila museum, hammocks, a beverage station, a gift shop, and a buffet hall.

 This is not your basic cenote visit.
 The Mayan welcome you receive is exceptionally warm, the grounds are expansive and in impeccable condition.
 An entrance fee of $250 MXN pesos for foreign visitors, $200 for locals and 50% off for children 10 and under includes a buffet lunch, a tequila tasting, a dip in the cenote and lifejackets.

 The buffet features a variety of tender meat options, including a traditional Yucatecan slow-cooked, pulled pork dish called cochinita pibil.
 For sides, there is rice, pasta, baby potatoes, mashed potatoes with gravy and steamed vegetables.
 The salad bar presents delicious cold pasta and green salads, coleslaw, as well as sliced fresh fruit, baguettes and dinner rolls.
 At the end of the plentiful buffet table, desserts such as typical Mexican Tres Leche cakes, cookies and jellos are on display for lunch guests to sample.